ahoylabs/summer-camp-grants/README.md

 In a effort to reduce spam, we have a whitelist of creators.

-In order to be added to the whitelist, create a PR and add your wallet as an entry to [`creatorWhitelist.ts`](https://github.com/ahoylabs/summer-camp-grants/blob/main/app/creatorWhitelist.ts)
+In order to be added to the whitelist, create a PR and add your wallet as an entry to [`creatorWhitelist.ts`](https://github.com/ahoylabs/summer-camp-grants/edit/main/app/src/creatorWhitelist.ts)

-Once on the whitelist, you can visit [summercamp.ahoy.fund/grant/create](https://summercamp.ahoy.fund/grant/create) to create a grant
+Once on the whitelist, you can visit [summercamp.ahoy.fund/grant/create](https://summercamp.ahoy.fund/grant/create) to create a grant.

-If you need help, please contact us!

 ## Questions?